isaquelosoas/pedro-places/README.md

 This webapp was developed to save address cards passing the Brazilian postal code and display them on the map.
 For this application we used [ViaCEP API](https://viacep.com.br/) for zip code search and [Google Maps Platform](https://cloud.google.com/maps-platform) for map display and geocoding
 ## Getting Started

-First, run the development server:
+First, clone this repository and then run the development server:

 ```bash
 npm run dev